Drip irrigation: Plastic emitter, trickle irrigation

 Usage of a plastic emitter in drip irrigation was developed in Israel by Simcha Blass and his son Yeshayahu.
 Instead of releasing water through tiny holes easily blocked by tiny particles, water was released through larger and longer passageways by using friction to slow water inside a plastic emitter.
-The first experimental system of this type was established in 1959 by Blass, who partnered later (1964) with Kibbutz Hatzerim to create an irrigation company called Netafim.
-Together they developed and patented the first practical surface drip irrigation emitter.
-Modern drip irrigation was invented in Israel in the 1960s, such irrigation also improved the efficiency of fertilizer use as well as water.
-The introduction of this technology was revolutionary according to the Times of Israel and could save 70% of water usage in the growth of rice.
+The first experimental system of this type was established in 1959 by Blass, who partnered later in 1964 with Kibbutz Hatzerim to create an irrigation company called Netafim.
+Together, they developed and patented the first practical surface drip irrigation emitter.
+Modern drip irrigation was invented in Israel in the 1960s.
+Such irrigation also improved the efficiency of fertilizer use, as well as water.
+The introduction of this technology was revolutionary according to The Times of Israel, and could save 70% of water usage in the growth of rice.

-Goldberg and Shmueli (1970) developed a significant improvement: "in the Arava desert in southern Israel [Shmueli] demonstrated that a trickle-irrigation system installed on the soil surface worked exceptionally well in producing vegetable crops, even with saline water (Elfving, 1989).
+Goldberg and Shmueli (1970) developed a significant improvement: "in the Arava desert in southern Israel, [Shmueli] demonstrated that a trickle-irrigation system installed on the soil surface worked exceptionally well in producing vegetable crops, even with saline or salt water (Elfving, 1989).
 The system...was responsible for the greening of formerly unproductive environment".

 Replacing sub-surface system with on surface system solved the disadvantage of clogging the subsurface system.
 Their improvement prevailed: "Drip irrigation is presently the most efficient means to apply water to crops (Pathak et al. 2009; Goyal 2012)...
-There are two variations of the technology: surface and subsurface.
+There are two variations of the technology: surface, and subsurface.
 The most common is surface drip irrigation, first developed in Israel (Goldberg and Shmueli 1970)...
-Due to the need to improve irrigation efficiency, as a measure toward sustainable use of water resources, there is wide interest in drip irrigation (Scanlon et al. 2012; Steward et al. 2013; Schaible and Aillery 2017) and is highlighted by numerous studies to evaluate its performance for the production of several crops."
+Due to the need to improve irrigation efficiency, as a measure toward sustainable use of water resources, there is wide interest in drip irrigation (Scanlon et al. 2012; Steward et al. 2013; Schaible and Aillery 2017).
+This is highlighted by numerous studies to evaluate its performance for the production of several crops."

 Netafim developed technology to specifically water rice.
-Rice paddies which produce 10% of global methane emissions, the equivalent of 400 million cars.
-This technology was first introduced in Italy, Turkey and India.
+Rice paddies produce 10% of global methane emissions, the equivalent of 400 million cars.
+This technology was first introduced in Italy, Turkey, and India.
 Agritech firm N-Drip developed smart drip irrigation for rice paddies.
-In the TOI article it was reported that N-Drip system led to yield increases of up to 33%, fertilizer reduction of 50%, a drop in greenhouse gases like carbon and methane from 50% to 85% as well as water savings of 50%.
+In the TOI article it was reported that N-Drip system led to yield increases of up to 33%, fertilizer reduction of 50%, a drop in greenhouse gases like carbon and methane from 50% to 85%, as well as water savings of 50%.